emmt/NumOptBase.jl/README.md

 (considered as *vectors*), `α` and `β` denote scalar reals, and all operations and function calls are assumed to be done element-wise.

-These public methods check their arguments (for having the same axes) and call one of the specialized methods listed below depending on the operation, on the type of the array arguments, and on the specific values of the multipliers `α` and `β`.
+These public methods check their arguments (for having the same axes and thus the same indices) and call one of the specialized methods listed below depending on the operation, on the type of the array arguments, and on the specific values of the multipliers `α` and `β`.

 | Operation         | Specialized method                    | Remarks                  |
 |:------------------|:--------------------------------------|:-------------------------|